AnaBoca/grammable/README.md

 # GRAMMABLE Instagram Clone App

-A social media/picture-sharing app built using Test-Driven Development (TDD).
-Built with automated software tests in Ruby using RSpec.
+A social media/picture-sharing app built using Test-Driven Development (TDD) and automated tests in Ruby using RSpec.

 ## 🗐 Home Page